quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 the connection was using QUIC version 1, that connection closure MUST use a transport error of type `VERSION_NEGOTIATION_ERROR`.

-The client MUST validate the server `Other Versions` field by confirming that it would have attempted the same version with this knowledge of the versions the server supports.
+If the client received and acted on a Version Negotiation packet, it client MUST validate the server `Other Versions` field.
+The `Other Versions` field is validated by confirming that the client would have attempted the same version with knowledge of the versions the server supports.
 That is, the client would have selected the same version if it received a Version Negotiation packet that listed the versions in the server's `Other Versions` field, plus the negotiated version.
 If the client would have selected a different version, the client MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type `VERSION_NEGOTIATION_ERROR`.
 This connection closure prevents an attacker from being able to use forged Version Negotiation packets to force a version downgrade.

 This validation of `Other Versions` is not sufficient to prevent downgrade.
 Downgrade prevention also depends on the client ignoring Version Negotiation